Sara Sorribes Tormo: 2016–17: Breakthrough in singles, major debut & top 100

-Sara did not start the 2016 season well in qualifyings at Brisbane, Hobart and the Australian Open, respectively.
+Sorribes Tormo did not start the 2016 season well in qualifyings at Brisbane, Hobart and the Australian Open, respectively.
 At Melbourne, she first defeated Cindy Burger but then lost to Zhu Lin.
 At the Morocco Open, she passed qualifying and in the main draw defeated Ons Jabeur, but wasn't good enough for Kiki Bertens in the second.
 Once again, with a wildcard for the Madrid Open, this time for the main draw, Sara lost to Samantha Stosur.
 It also was her first appearance in a Premier 5/Mandatory tournament main draw.
 At the French Open, she qualified for the first time for the main draw of a Grand Slam championship.
 In her debut match, she won only two games against Anastasia Pavlyuchenkova.
 At the Mallorca Open, she made her WTA Tour main-draw debut on grass, and her first match win, against compatriot Paula Badosa.
 In the second round she lost to Ana Ivanovic.
 At Wimbledon, she was stopped by Irina Khromacheva in the first round of qualifying.
-At the US Open, Sara was close to her main-draw debut, but lost to Kristína Kučová in the third round of qualifying.
-At the Korea Open, she made her first WTA Tour quarterfinal, before Patricia Maria Țig defeated her.
+At the US Open, Sorribes was close to her main-draw debut, but lost to Kristína Kučová in the third round of qualifying.
+At the Korea Open, she made her first WTA Tour quarterfinal, before being defeated by Patricia Maria Țig.
 She finished the year as world No. 107, only one place behind her then-best ranking of 106, that she reached on 14 November 2016.